jacobvarner/hoops-jacobvarner/_posts/2020-1-31-breaking-down-individual-win-loss-records-for-auburn-basketball-in-the-bruce-pearl-era.md

 especially in the context of one team, in my case.

-Anyways, in my most basic explanation, individual win-loss records are supposed to show how much each individual player contributed to the wins and losses of the season.
+Anyways, in my most basic explanation, individual win-loss records are supposed to show how much each player contributed to the wins and losses of the season.
 The best players should contribute more wins and less losses.
 While not practical, I like to think of this stat as showing what a teams record would be if you just had five of that one player playing all season.